Ollama-Agent-Roll-Cage/oarc/README.md

 ## Architecture

-OARC's modular architecture ensures extensibility and high performance.
-Core components like APIs, agent management, speech, vision, and dataset pipelines interact seamlessly.
-The dataset pipeline handles collection, generation, augmentation, and cleaning of AI training data, supporting both synchronous and asynchronous workflows with clear separation of concerns.
+OARC's modular architecture is designed for extensibility and optimized performance.
+Core components, including APIs, agent management, speech processing, vision systems, and dataset pipelines, work together seamlessly.
+The dataset pipeline is a standout feature, offering robust capabilities for data collection, generation, augmentation, and cleaning.
+It supports both synchronous and asynchronous workflows, ensuring efficient processing while maintaining a clear separation of concerns to enhance scalability and maintainability.

 ```mermaid
 classDiagram